 After the fall of the Maceos, Galveston went into an economic slump.
 It didn’t recover until the early 1980s, when Galveston oilman George Mitchell helped spur a period of renovation and revitalization, starting with the Historic Downtown District.
 Buildings were improved, streets were repaired, and the area became geared for tourism.

 Other developments soon followed.
 The Galveston Historical Foundation began widespread efforts of restoration, accompanied by a focus on developing the east end of Galveston into a thriving cultural marketplace.
 The Grand 1894 Opera House was restored, leading to a large-scale upgrading of the downtown area.
 Other attractions were created and/or improved.
 The 1877 Tall Ship Elissa was restored to its glory days and became a major draw for visitors from around the world.
 Galveston’s Mardi Gras celebration was expanded and is today recognized as the third largest Mardi Gras festival in America.

-These things—along with the ocean, the founding of Moody Gardens, Schlitterbahn, Pleasure Pier and countless others attractions—have helped our city become the beautiful and exciting place it is today.
+These things—along with the ocean, the beaches in Galveston, the founding of Moody Gardens, Schlitterbahn, Pleasure Pier and countless others attractions—have helped our city become the beautiful and exciting place it is today.
 Travelers from around the world have come to think of Galveston Island as their favorite home away from home.

 So welcome to the island!
 We hope you love being here as much as we do!
-Learn more about Galveston Island and don’t forget, if you’re looking for an adventure and need a place to stay or looking to buy a home, Ryson Real Estate is your one stop shop for a Galveston beach house for rent!
+Learn more about Galveston Island and don’t forget, if you’re looking for an adventure and need a place to stay Ryson Vacation Rentals is your one stop shop for a Galveston beach house for rent!